HammadSiddiqui30/Autonomous_Vehicle_Perception/README.md

 `colcon build`

-If all steps have been successful up to this point, proceed with the following:
+If all steps have been successful up to this point then proceed with the following:

 `Start the ZED camera.`